Top 5 things most people want from their jobs

 People want to feel appreciated, recognized for their hard work, and valued for their daily work

-Research says that a lack of recognition was contributing factor in 44% of employees changing jobs.
+Research says that a lack of recognition was a contributing factor in 44% of employees changing jobs.

 “People work for money but go the extra mile for recognition, praise and rewards.” —